sphinx-labs/sphinx/docs/troubleshooting-guide.md

 If the deployment preview indicates that a transaction is being skipped, it's because the transaction was previously executed on this network.

 If you'd like to re-execute a contract deployment instead of skipping it, you must change its `CREATE3` address.
 You can do this by configuring the `DeployOptions` struct in your deployment function to use a new `salt` or `referenceName` field.
-[See here](TODO(md)) for more info.
+[Learn more about contract deployment options](https://github.com/sphinx-labs/sphinx/blob/develop/docs/writing-sphinx-scripts.md#contract-deployment-options).